-2. Change the Structure.
-Structure evolves in big companies to protect owners, presidents and vice presidents from the day-to-day details required get the job done.
+Structure evolves in big companies to protect owners, presidents and vice presidents from the day-to-day details required to get the job done.
 Mid- and lower-level managers handle the details.
 This allows upper-level staff to concern themselves with the big picture, reviewing reports, and making the major decisions.
 All is well until you realize how many good ideas never get to those decision makers.
-The structure itself demands summaries, generalities, and simplified answers as information moves up, but some gems can fall through the cracks in an effort to ‘boil it down to the one thing’ at its essence.
-Middle and upper level managers may not interpret the information properly since they may be isolated and insulated from the actual problem.
-Small businesses share more information and welcome suggestions from anyone.
+The structure itself demands summaries, generalities, and simplified answers as information moves up.
+But some gems can fall through the cracks in an effort to ‘boil it down to the one thing’ at its essence.
+Middle and upper-level managers may not interpret the information properly since they may be isolated and insulated from the actual problem.
+In comparison, small businesses share more information and welcome suggestions from anyone.

 Here are some suggestions for big business to get out from under their pyramids:

-a.
-Permeability.
-Identify the areas of interdependence between departments and knock some holes in the silo walls so folks can communicate directly through to their counterparts.
+Identify the areas of interdependence between departments.
+Knock some holes in the silo walls so folks can communicate directly through to their counterparts.
 In smaller companies, ideas can bounce back and forth between different skill sets resulting in some truly innovative ideas.

-b.
-Ombudsmen.
 Reduce your mid- and upper-level management and repurpose some as ombudsmen.
-Make them go-betweens to work with your sales people and your marketing people, your customer service people and your production people.
-Their job is to understand the challenges to sales and distribution, and share that with the entire team.
+Make them go-betweens to work with your salespeople and marketing people, your customer service people and production people.
+Their job is to understand the challenges to sales and distribution and share that with the entire team.
 They become the repository for the proposed solutions and take them to the top.

-d.
-Go Sideways.
 Unlike small companies that focus on one major idea or brand, big companies have many initiatives going on simultaneously.
 In the process, they can lose creativity because its people see only limited aspects of the product or service rather than the whole picture.
-Try creating lines of communication that cut across divisional boundaries, and focus on a program rather than a division of labor.
+Try creating lines of communication that cut across divisional boundaries.
+And focus on a program rather than a division of labor.

 The pyramid structure itself can stifle creativity.
 By being resourceful with your structure, you will be more likely to get creativity from your people.